The billion dollar question: How can Temu sell products so cheaply?

 "Because we've become so accustomed to shopping for the lowest price, people are really happy, and we're proud when we find something on sale or something inexpensive," said Melissa Gamble, a fashion studies professor at Columbia College Chicago.

 More than 100,000 reviews are three stars or below on those app platforms.
-Even four- and five-star reviews reveal concerns some have about product quality, long shipping times, and the app being "addictive."
+Even four- and five-star reviews reveal concerns about product quality, long shipping times, and the app being "addictive."

 Kathy Gianone, who lives in the Chicago suburbs, knows something about that -- although she said she's not addicted to Temu.